Bethany, Missouri: Bethany Falls Limestone

-A limestone outcropping on Big Creek west of town gives its name to the Bethany Falls Limestone formation.
-The falls no longer exist and only a small amount of stone remains exposed.
-However the formation extends through Kansas City, Missouri and limestone is used extensively in buildings in that city and the formation is the basis for Subtropolis which claims to be the world's largest manmade commercial cave.
-The formation got its name in an 1862 study by G.C.
-Broadhead, who performed many of the geological surveys for Missouri at the time.
+The Bethany Falls Limestone is a geologic member of the Swope Formation within the Kansas City Group.
+It was named in an 1862 study by G.C.
+Broadhead for an outcropping that created a waterfall on Big Creek near Bethany, Missouri.
+At the time, Broadhead was the state geologist for Missouri.
+The original waterfall no longer exists, and little of the outcropping remains exposed at the site.
+However, the member extends throughout the Kansas City metropolitan area, where it has been widely quarried for use in buildings and to create large underground spaces, such as the SubTropolis industrial park.

 Geography

 Bethany is located in west central Harrison County.
 Big Creek flows past the western portion of the city.
-The city is served by I-35, U.S. 136 and U.S. 69.

 According to the United States Census Bureau, the city has a total area of 4.48 sqmi, of which 4.44 sqmi is land and 0.04 sqmi is water.